uikit/uikit-site/docs/pages/countdown.md

 ## Component options

 Any of these options can be applied to the component attribute.
 Separate multiple options with a semicolon.
-[Learn more](javascript.md#component-configuration)
+For more information, take a look at the chapter on [component configuration](javascript.md#component-configuration).

 | Option | Value | Default | Description |
 | --- | --- | --- | --- |